sn2036/onboard/Day1/gitIntro.md

 ----------------------------------------------------------------------
 #### <a name="whatisgit"></a>What is Git?
 And GitHub?

 Git is a versioning system, like svn but better.
 It allows you to work offline, committing changes to a local "clone" of the repository, and then pushing them to the remote repository when you get back to wifi.
+TEST CODE.

 GitHub is a web service that hosts remote git repositories and enables collaboration via some nice tools.
 Repositories (or "repos" as they are known on GitHub) can be either public, enabling any of your colleagues to provide feedback or contribute to your project, or private, in case you need to make blind datasets or something.